BoiMat/Multi-View-Stereo-Reconstruction/README.md

 ### COLMAP Reconstruction

 Before using the deep models, it's necessary to reconstruct the scene using COLMAP.
-COLMAP is a popular Structure-from-Motion (SfM) and Multi-View Stereo (MVS) software.
-You can download and install it from the [official website](https://colmap.github.io/).

 #### Setup for COLMAP Reconstruction